Rob Tuliatu: Club career

 He played junior rugby league for the Cessnock Goannas.
 He came through the youth system at the Newcastle Knights.

 He later played for the Newcastle Rebels and the Australian Universities side.

 Tuliatu played in the Ron Massey Cup for the Mount Pritchard Mounties and the Asquith Magpies.

-In 2019 he played for the West Wales Raiders in Betfred League 1.
+In 2019 he played for the West Wales Raiders in League 1.

 Later in 2019 he joined the London Skolars in the same competition in a mid-season transfer.

 He played for the Cessnock Goannas and won the premiership with them in 2020.

 He joined the London Broncos at the start of the 2022 season.
-He spent time on loan from the Broncos at the Skolars in League 1.
+He also played one match on loan from the Broncos at the Skolars in League 1.

+He joined Newcastle Thunder at the start of the 2023 season, going on to make 25 appearances.

+At the end of the 2023 Championship season, Tuliatu joined Sporting Olympique Avignon.
+In December, Tuliatu was named by Treize Mondial in their Elite 1 team of the mid-season.